Keerthana0089/movie-streaming-web-app/README.md

 A Netflix-like modern UI React application for exploring, favoriting, and AI-suggested movies.

-Can be accessed by live link `https://movie-streaming-web-app-kappa.vercel.app/` 📌 Table of Contents
+Can be accessed by live link `https://movie-streaming-web-app-kappa.vercel.app/` Use the demo Creditionals to login and check as it is ProtectedRoute

+📌 Table of Contents
 1. Project Overview
 2. Tech Stack